 That’s probably why there are entire websites dedicated to SEO, its dynamic present and murky future.

-I thought about asking my Magic 8 Ball a series of questions and relaying its answers to you, but then an ordinary conversation between my kids and I came to mind as the perfect way to address the topic of SEO and what the immediate future of SEO might look like.
+I thought about asking my Magic 8 Ball a series of questions and relaying its answers to you, but then an ordinary conversation between my kids and I came to mind as the perfect way to address the topic of SEO, Google voice search and what the immediate future of SEO might look like.

 The other day, as my kids and I watched a storm move across the sky, one of them asked me, “how does thunder work?”
 I thought about it for a minute and, as my junior high science knowledge failed me, I said, “let’s ask Alexa.”